TheMadWhisperer/mirrormachine/README.md

 ## Basic Principles

-- The system derives a long entropy string via Argon2, tuned to high memory and time cost.
+- The system derives a long hash via Argon2, tuned to high memory and time cost.
 Argon2 is not exclusive, but increases security the best at this time.
-- This entropy string is then used to **dynamically generate a mutation machine** — a transformation engine that shifts based on internal entropy.
+- This hash is then used to **dynamically generate a mutation machine** — a transformation engine that shifts based on entropy in a non-predictable and irreversible manner, but with perfect determinism.
-- The machine mutates an instance specific key (naturally sourced entropy) in a non-linear, non-reversible manner.
+- The self-mutating machine mutates an instance specific key (naturally sourced entropy) in a non-linear, non-reversible manner.
 - Incorrect input (i.e. wrong password) yields output that looks *plausibly correct* but is *entirely false* — eliminating brute-force guidance.
 - The non-reversible result of transformation can be used to generate keys for encryption with ChaCha20.
 The Chacha20 is not exclusive, but best at this time.